nhejazi/talk_txshift/README.md

-of shift interventions, we illustrate the utility of employing our proposed nonparametric estimator via simulation studies, showing that it attains fast convergence rates even when incorporating machine learning estimators; moreover, we introduce a recent software implementation --- the "txshift" R package --- and apply this methodology in an investigation of the effects of immune response biomarkers on HIV vaccine efficacy, contrasting our proposed approach with several classical techniques.
+of shift interventions, we illustrate the utility of employing our proposed nonparametric estimator via simulation studies, showing that it attains fast convergence rates even when incorporating machine learning estimators; moreover, we introduce a recent software implementation (the "txshift" R package) and apply this methodology in an investigation of the effects of immune response biomarkers on HIV vaccine efficacy, contrasting our proposed approach with several classical techniques.
 Specifically, we show that our proposed method obtains efficient inference on a parameter defined as the overall risk of HIV